snyk-labs/csv-ignore-transfer/LIST_IGNORE_POLICIES_README.md

 | `created_by_name` | Name of user who created the policy |
 | `created_by_email` | Email of user who created the policy |

-**Note:** The `key_asset` field contains the Snyk issue IDs that are being ignored.
-This is the key identifier for cross-referencing with your Snyk projects.

 ## Examples